 What are the key statistics about cancer of the esophagus?

-Cancer of the esophagus is much more common in some other countries.
-For example, esophageal cancer rates in Iran, northern China, India, and southern Africa are 10 to 100 times higher than in the United States.
-The main type of esophageal cancer in these countries is squamous cell carcinoma.
+Esophageal cancer makes up about 1% of all cancers diagnosed in the United States, but it is much more common in some other parts of the world, such as Iran, northern China, India, and southern Africa.
+The main type of esophageal cancer in these areas is squamous cell carcinoma.